About Commercial Insurance Coverage and CA PUC Permitting…

 TCP Permit holders are required to do the following to stay legal:

 - Drug and alcohol testing on demand (Ubers and Lyfts are exempted from this at the moment)

-- Annual CHP vehicle inspections (Uber and Lyft vehicles initially receive a general inspection by a local mechanic)
+- Annual CHP vehicle inspections (Uber and Lyft vehicles only receive a documented general inspection at time of hire by a local mechanic, but that’s it)

 - Maintain required Commercial Insurance